top of page

 Supporting parents to care for their children

-Better support for parents to care for their own children, particularly in the early years, will improve the wellbeing of children and families and ultimately benefit society and the economy at large.
+Better support for parents in the early years will improve the wellbeing of families and benefit society and the economy at large.

 Acknowledging unpaid labour

-Helping parents provide care in the early years will reduce pressure and stress on childcare centres, therefore improving conditions for educators and the overall quality of care for children both in and out of formal care.
+Helping parents provide care in the early years reduces pressure on childcare centres, improving conditions for educators and children alike.

-With a sector that is largely 'for-profit' and affected by systemic quality issues, together with an uncertain evidence base, it is irresponsible of these bodies to repeatedly tell parents that daycare centres represent "the best start" for all children
+In a sector that is largely for-profit and affected by systemic quality issues, it is irresponsible to tell parents that daycare centres represent "the best start" for all children aged 0–5.

 Our Team